 LIJIANG TO XIAN

 Relax at your leisure ahead of your flight to Xian.
 On arrival, transfer to your hotel.
-This evening, enjoy a talk by the former director of the Art Gallery of New South Wales, Edmund Capon, who will share his experiences of curating one of Australia’s most successful exhibitions, The First Emperor: China’s Entombed Warriors.
+This evening, enjoy a talk by The Sydney Morning Herald and The Age art critic John McDonald.
 Meals BLD, Shangri La Hotel

 DAY 10 APRIL 13

-In the company of Edmund Capon, visit the Terracotta Warriors and Horses Museum.
+In the company of John McDonald, visit the Terracotta Warriors and Horses Museum.
 Later, visit the Xian Art and Ceramics Lacquer exhibition and the Small Wild Goose Pagoda.
 Enjoy the charms of traditional Chinese culture at a Tang Dynasty show and dumpling banquet where you can learn how to make dumplings.
 Meals BLD, Shangri La Hotel

 DAY 11 APRIL 14

 Explore Xian, starting with a morning visit to the City Wall.
-Then, in the company of Edmund Capon, visit Calligraphy Street and the Stele Forest, also known as Beilin Museum, housed inside a former Confucian temple.
+Then, in the company of John McDonald, visit Calligraphy Street and the Stele Forest, also known as Beilin Museum, housed inside a former Confucian temple.
 In the afternoon, visit a mosque in the city’s Muslim quarter.
 Meals BLD, Shangri La Hotel